Free Hawaii LLC Operating Agreement

 What is included in a Hawaii LLC Operating Agreement?

-Your operating agreement should demonstrate how your Hawaii LLC will handle all the major situations your business is likely to encounter.
+Your operating agreement should account for any situation your Hawaii LLC is likely to experience.
 You can cover anything in your operating agreement that isn’t counter to Hawaii state law, but you should be sure to include the following topics:

 - Voting rights and decision-making powers